billba/topical/docs/patterns.md

 ## Triggering

 Sometimes a child knows better than its parent whether it should be triggered.
-In this scenario, the child needs to be *created* in `onStart` but not *started*.
+In this scenario, the child needs to be *created* but not *started*.

 ```ts
 class Root extends Topic {